UnkwUsr/ticktask/README.md

 CLIENT_SECRET="your_client_secret"
 ```

-Then run `ticktask` and follow his instructions.
+Then run `ticktask` and follow its instructions.

 Congratulations!
 Your token saved in `~/.local/share/ticktask/token`.
 Now you
 can jump to usage section.